sjsu-library/unionist/_items/unionist--image-0060.md

 featured:
 repeated:
 relatedImage:
-relatedText: unionist--text-0400
+relatedText: unionist--text-0400; unionist--text-0402
 relatedTextIssue:
 filename:
-caption: This is glass from windows that was collected during archeological digs at the Canterbury Female Academy conducted during the COVIDian times of 2020-2022.
+caption: This glass was collected during archeological digs at the Canterbury Female Academy conducted during the COVIDian times of 2020-2022.
+It is most likely from the rash of broken windows that marked the attack that led to the closure of the school.
 Courtesy of Joan DiMartino and the Canterbury Female Academy.
 Photography by Jennifer Rycenga
-order: '463'
+order: '471'
 layout: items_item
 collection: items
 thumbnail: "/img/derivatives/iiif/images/unionist--image-0060/full/250,/0/default.jpg"
-full: "/img/derivatives/iiif/images/unionist--image-0060/full/1140,/0/default.jpg"
 manifest: "/img/derivatives/iiif/unionist--image-0060/manifest.json"
+full: ''
 ---